dev-protocol/docs.devprotocol.xyz/content/en/pages/2500-niwa/youtube-guide.md

   title: Tokenize YouTube channel
 ---

+The content creator can now tokenize their youtube channel and receive support from their subscribers to continue their effort creating videos and making more impact on it using social tokens.

-Steps to tokenize your YouTube channel
+## Steps to tokenize your YouTube channel

 Note: You can practice these steps on your own by using testnet.
 Get [free matic](https://faucet.polygon.technology/) in order to pay the gas fee.